mattrflew/mattrflew.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hello!
 I'm Matt.

+I recently completed an MSc in Computational Applied Mathematics at the University of Edinburgh.

-This site is a work in progress.
+This site is a work in progress, with more projects coming soon!